-How to Beat Aamon in Dragon Quest IV (Final Boss)
+How to Beat Aamon in Dragon Quest IV

 The fact that you're reading this probably means you're having trouble beating him.
 Some general notes on what you should have:

 - Hero with Omniheal.
 In my playthrough he was level 38.
 I had him equipped with the Falcon Blade and Zenithian Gear.
 His accesory was the Meteorite Bracer, for the 2x agility.
-Since he will frequently be using Omniheal, this is important, so you don't get wiped because Aamon attacks first.
+Since he will frequently be using Omniheal, this is important, so you don't get wiped out when Aamon attacks first.

 - Psaro with better equips than what he starts with.
 An interesting note about Psaro is that he can equip cursed items without penalty.
 Abuse this.
-In fact my equipment setup with Psaro was the Massacre Sword (cursed), Hela Armor (cursed), Iron Mask and Liquid Metal Shield.
-For the accesory, I gave him a Mighty Armlet so he could swing harder. ;)
+In fact, my equipment setup with Psaro was the Massacre Sword (cursed), Hela Armor (cursed), Iron Mask and Liquid Metal Shield.
+For the accesory, I gave him a Mighty Armlet so he could swing harder.

 - In my playthrough Psaro was still at his starting level (35).